ddnexus/elastics-doc/source/doc/2-flex/7-Live-Reindex.md

 ### `on_stop_indexing`

 It's important to understand that code and index must constantly match when the app is running: the old code with the old index; the new code with the new index.
 So in order to ensure that consistency the live-reindex feature needs to stop the indexing during the swapping (old code and index / new code and index).
-The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.
-For that reason you must define the `on_stop_indexing` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).
+The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or a few seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.
+For that reason you must define the `on_stop_indexing` proc that must ensure to prevent all the processes that use the old code to change the index during the swapping (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).

 The `on_stop_indexing` proc will be called (almost) at the end of the live-reindexing, just before the index swap.
 Just remember that the reindex methods will: 1) reindex, 2) call the `on_stop_indexing` proc to stop the indexing and 3) swap the old index with the new one.
 After that you must: 1) swap the old code with the new one and 2) resume the indexing that your proc stopped (or maybe just restart the new deployed app).